CodyKen/Financial-Management/README.md

 Academic Code:

-All projects were uploaded to VeriGuide for plagiarism detection.
+The project was uploaded to VeriGuide for plagiarism detection.
 Copying is strictly prohibited and may lead to a F once detected.